Language Spoken in Croatia: Is English Enough for Tourists?

 What Language Is Spoken In Croatia - A blue and white sign with a child on it, featuring spoken language in Croatia.

 So, here’s the deal with Croatian and languages in general in this lovely country.
-First off, Croats are pretty savvy when it comes to languages.
+First off, Croats are pretty savvy with languages.
 Besides Croatian, most people here in countries such as Montenegro and Serbia juggle more than one language.

-It’s like a linguistic gymnastics!
+It’s like linguistic gymnastics!
 Balancing between intelligible languages.

-Here’s a fun fact that blew my mind: Croatia ranks 11th out of 113 countries in the EF English Proficiency Index.
+Here’s a fun fact that blew my mind: Croatia consistently ranks in the “Very High Proficiency” tier of the EF English Proficiency Index.

-My guess is that it is mostly the younger generations.
-Croatia got a score of 603, while the global average is just 502.
 That’s pretty impressive!
-It means that not only do they start young, but they also get really good at learning basic phrases.
+It means not only that they start young, but also that they get really good at learning basic phrases.

 It’s like they’re building their own mini Babel tower, and I’m just trying to keep up!
-The good news is when we go to Germany, my kid can help read for us.
+The good news is that when we go to Germany, my kid can help us read.

 Brands We Use And Trust